cooper/ferret/std/IRC/doc/User.md

 # IRC::User

-This is the IRC::User class; it is not versioned.
+This is the IRC::User class.